JiriS97/LithiumBMS/README.md

 and advanced features as external monitoring/setting over UART and temperature measurement Development of this board began for BUT (VUT Brno in Czech), on Robotics course.

+It also includes configurator app, which can be found in [this repo](https://github.com/JiriS97/LithiumBMS-Configurator).

 ## Supported batteries
 All Li-Ion and Li-Pol batteries of 1-6 serially connected cells